 Applicants must meet the following requirements for admission to UHSP’s M.S. in Medicinal Chemistry program:

 - Bachelor’s degree in chemistry, biochemistry or similar field from a U.S. accredited institution or an equivalent degree from a foreign country

 - Statement of purpose

 - Two letters of recommendation (one letter must be submitted by a chemistry faculty)

-Students in the M.S. in Medicinal Chemistry program will complete their required courses before completing their research and thesis projects, altogether totaling approximately 32 credit hours.
+As a student in the M.S. in Medicinal Chemistry program, you will complete these required courses and actively engage in faculty-mentored reserach and thesis projects, for a total of approximately 32 credit hours.
+Didactic courses include:

 - Medicinal Chemistry I (3 credits)

 - Spectroscopy (3 credits)